CORONAVIRUS + DIABETES

 Help keep our community safe until we’re all safe.

 We have a simple goal: tap into the power of the global diabetes community to save lives.

 Living with diabetes is hard work.
 The global outbreak of the novel coronavirus has added new challenges, fears, and uncertainties.

-Members of the diabetes community are among the most vulnerable to serious complications caused by coronavirus.
+Not everyone with diabetes faces the same personal risk, but we’re only powerful against coronavirus when we work together.
 Join us by doing your part.
-Not everyone with diabetes faces the same personal risk, but we’re only powerful against coronavirus when we work together.
 If you are older or have less well-controlled diabetes or live with someone who does, focus on taking action to minimize your exposure.
 And if you are younger and healthier with less immediate risk, take every precaution you can to keep others in your community safe.